 10 Natural or Organic Approved Preservatives

-Here are ten preservatives to consider using in your homemade lotions and creams.
+Here are ten preservatives to consider using in your natural homemade lotions and creams, plus their use level (recommended amount), maximum temperature to add them, recommended pH, and any relevant notes.

 (If you want to sell skin care products as a business, you will need to personally experiment with and then test, test, test to find out the best preservative system or combination of preservatives for your unique products.)